DanielD2G/NboxCLI/README.md

 ## About Nbox

-Nbox is a centralized configuration management system.
+[Nbox](https://github.com/norlis/nbox) is a centralized configuration management system.
 This CLI tool provides an easy way to interact with Nbox servers from the command line.

-**Special thanks to the [Nbox project](https://github.com/norlis/nbox) for providing the management system.**

 ## Installation